heidingaway/datapeople/101 Level 1 Beginning.md

 - type [[101 Data Maturity Level]]

 ## Characteristics
-- Compliance with minimum legal requirements.
+- Compliance with minimum legal requirements [[Legal obligations]].
 - Insular approach and siloed working.
 - Organisation does not see data as valuable for its outcomes.
 - Lack of defined responsibility and oversight for data.